Oranga Tangata, Oranga Whenua (Healthy Lives, Healthy Environments)

 National Service Provision

-For Tobacco Control, our goal is to address the health issues and determinants of tobacco use.
-To achieve this goal we grow local, regional and national leadership, increase communication and enhance collaboration across the country.
-With our wide array of public health services and networks we activate collaborative cross- sector approaches that enable the addressing of multiple factors linked to tobacco use.
-All our initiatives are based on comprehensive evidence based strategies to support and maximise Government priorities policies and actions needed to deal with the health, social and economic harms linked to tobacco use.
+The National Tobacco Control Advocacy Service aims to address the harms arising from, and the social determinants which contribute to, tobacco use.
+To achieve this goal we grow local, regional and national leadership in tobacco control advocacy.
+We support collaboration across the sector nationwide through the coordination of our networks in public health services, across local and national decision-makers and community leadership.
+Our work is underpinned by evidence-based strategies to support and maximise central government priorities, policies and actions needed to deal with the health, social and economic harms linked to tobacco use.

-For Gambling Harm Prevention, The National Co-ordination Service provides oversight and coordination to the Ministry of Health and it’s Gambling Harm Minimisation Infrastructure support services.
-This is a key position within the gambling harm network, that enables health leadership and direction across dedicated Māori, Asian, Pacific and other services.
-We are proud to offer this national service and to act as a conduit between Ministry of Health and its regional Gambling Harm Minimisation Services.
+The National Coordination Service for Problem Gambling Harm Prevention provides oversight and coordination services to the Ministry of Health and the gambling harm minimisation infrastructure support services.
+This is a key service within the problem gambling harm prevention network which enables health leadership and strategic direction across dedicated Māori, Asian, Pacific and other population group-specific services.
+We are proud to offer this national service and to act as a conduit between the Ministry of Health and its regional services.

-The National Public Health Workforce Development Service (Te Kākano) provides specialised Prevention and Minimisation of Gambling Harm Public Health training modules and connects the workforce with other related learning and education opportunities, as well as personalised workforce development plans with the aim to further strengthen and build leadership within the workforce.
-Our multiple pathways approach has an emphasis on removing barriers to training and being responsive to learning styles.
+The National Public Health Workforce Development Service (Te Kākano) is a problem gambling harm prevention contract which provides sector-specific specialised training for the workforce.
+This service blends individual and collective learning opportunities to strengthen and build leadership within the workforce, with an emphasis onremoving barriers to training and being responsive to diverse learning styles.